• Sign In

 Common Pests Affecting Copiapoa Cacti: Identification & Control Guide

 Copiapoa cacti are hardy, slow-growing desert plants that generally resist pests well in the wild.
 However, when cultivated in pots or greenhouses, they can become vulnerable to several types of pests.
-The most common threats include spider mites, scale insects, surface and root mealybugs, and ants, which often support infestations by protecting these pests in exchange for sugary secretions.
+The most common threats include spider mites, scale insects, surface and root mealybugs (pictured), and ants, which often support infestations by protecting these pests in exchange for sugary secretions.
 Learning how to spot and treat these issues early can help you preserve the health and beauty of your plants.

 Spider Mites